SmartON: Just-in-Time Active Event Detection on Energy Harvesting Systems: Abstract

 \section{Abstract}

 We propose \Sys, a batteryless system that learns to wake up proactively at the right moment in order to detect events of interest.
 It does so by adapting the duty cycle to match the distribution of event arrival times under the constraints of harvested energy.
 While existing energy harvesting systems either wake up periodically at a fixed rate to sense and process the data, or wake up only in accordance with the availability of the energy source, \Sys\ employs a three-phase learning framework to learn the energy harvesting pattern as well as the pattern of events at run-time, and uses that knowledge to wake itself up when events are most likely to occur.
 The three-phase learning framework enables rapid adaptation to environmental changes in both short and long terms.
 Being able to remain asleep more often than a CTID (charging-then-immediate-discharging) wake-up system and adapt to the event pattern, \Sys\ is able to reduce energy waste, increase energy efficiency, and capture more events.
 To realize \Sys\ we have developed a dedicated hardware platform whose power management module activates capacitors on-the-fly to dynamically increase its storage capacitance.
 We conduct both simulation-driven and real-system experiments to demonstrate that \Sys\ captures 1X--7X more events and is 8X--17X more energy-efficient than a CTID system.
+All source code and hardware design files are open-sourced\footnote{https://github.com/YuboLuo/SmartON2021}.